NuroDev/nuro.dev/data/blog/using_github_as_a_cms.md

 When re-designing my website I set out with a number of goals.
 One such goal was to retain a similar portfolio page to my existing website at the time which fetched all my GitHub repositories & just listed them all.

 However, I wanted to improve on this page by adding some sort of curation to it.
-Preferrably via some method that is quick, easy to use, can be accessed from almost anywhere & preferrably free.
+Preferably via some method that is quick, easy to use, can be accessed from almost anywhere & preferably free.

 ## :cloud: Headless CMS